 So you’ve made the commitment to do this “Whole30” thing everyone is talking about.
 You’ve heard how many people have had amazing results.
 You’re tired of feeling sick and tired, sluggish, and bloated from eating all the holiday treats.
 Maybe you’ve been dealing with some unexplained health issues for a while and you’re ready to get to the bottom of what’s causing your discomfort.
 Or you feel good, but you want to feel AMAZING.
 Well, you’ve come to the right place!
 I will preface this by saying I am NOT a certified Whole30 coach, nor am I any sort of expert on this subject.
-I am just a girl who has a passion for cooking who has become a huge advocate of the Whole30 program after completing 3 rounds over the past 3 years.
+I am just a girl who has a passion for cooking who has become a huge advocate of the Whole30 program after completing 3 rounds over the past 4 years.
 I love sharing my insight, experiences, and recommendations with others.
 It brings me so much joy to see the way this program can seriously change lives.
 It changed my life in many ways, with the biggest being that it helped me figure out that my body could no longer tolerate gluten.
 After my first round in 2016, I felt better than I had in YEARS.
 When I added gluten back into my diet, I felt AWFUL.
 It got me one step closer to realizing that something was up and to an eventual Celiac Disease diagnosis.
 It also taught me to read ingredients and the fact that sugar is in EVERYTHING.
 I am now more aware of everything that I put into my body.
+This is why I figured a How to Prep for your Whole30 post would be helpful!

 I personally love doing a Whole30 every January – it sets the tone for the year and it’s a great reminder of how much food affects our lives and how we feel, both mentally AND physically.
 It’s also typically a month without too many activities where you would normally be indulging (vacations, weddings, etc.) which makes things a tiny bit easier (for me, at least!)